-History of the I Ching (Classic of Changes)
+What is I Ching (Book of Changes)

-Fu Hsi, the mytical creator of pa-kua,
+Fu Hsi, the mythical creator of pa-kua,

 Confucius contributed himself